TheAltening/TheAltening4j/README.md

 ## Usage

-1. Create a new `BasicDataRetriever` instance depending on the wanted type:
+To create a new `BasicDataRetriever` instance depending on the wanted type:
 ```java
 import com.thealtening.api.TheAltening